 Section 8 Family Unification Program: This program provides Section 8 rental assistance to very low-income families for whom the lack of adequate housing is a primary factor that may result in the imminent placement of a minor family member(s) in out-of-home care, or may delay the discharge of a minor family member(s) to his/her/their family from out-of-home care.
-AHA has 370 vouchers under this program.
+AHA has 270 vouchers under this program.
 AHA works with the Children and Family Services Division of the County of Orange SSA to identify qualified families.
 SSA staff identifies eligible families within its caseload and prepares a Certification of Eligibility for these families and forwards it to AHA.
 AHA contacts the families and schedules them for an appointment to determine Section 8 Program eligibility.
-If determined eligible for Section 8 rental assistance, the family is issued a Family Unification voucher and leased when a suitable unit is located.
-AHA has ongoing contact with SSA regarding the status of families who are leased under this program.
-These families are also seen quarterly by AHA staff to ensure that they are meeting their Family Unification goals, namely that they have their children.
+If determined eligible for Section 8 rental assistance, the family is issued a Family Unification voucher and is able to search for a suitable unit.

 Section 8 Mainstream Housing Opportunities Program for the Disabled: This program provides Section 8 rental assistance to very low-income persons with disabilities to enable them to rent private housing of their own in a nonsegregated environment.
-AHA has received 300 vouchers under this program.
+AHA has received 225 vouchers under this program.
 AHA screens its current Section 8 waiting list for disabled persons who meet the eligibility requirements for this program.
 Once all of the disabled applicants on the Section 8 waiting list have been identified and assisted, AHA seeks disabled/handicapped referrals from the Dayle McIntosh Center for the Disabled, Orange County Mental Health Association, Orange County Health Care Agency, Orange County Area Agency on Aging, Orange County Alcohol Abuse Services, Anaheim Drug Abuse Services and Orange County SSA.
-AHA staff works with the aforementioned agencies to ensure that Section 8 Mainstream tenants are receiving the supportive services they require in order to live independently.

-Section 8 Project-Based Assistance: This program links the Section 8 rental subsidy voucher to a property in exchange for the owner's agreement to rent some or all of the housing units to Section 8 tenants.
+Section 8 Project-Based Assistance (PBA): This program links the Section 8 rental subsidy voucher to a property in exchange for the owner's agreement to rent some or all of the housing units to Section 8 tenants.
 New construction units, rehabilitated units and existing housing units qualify under this program.
+AHA has assisted 82 units under new construction Section 8 PBA as follows: